 You will see all notifications just from the platform start.
 You may also clear this list by clicking the “Clear all” link.
 This action will hide all of the currently seen notifications from this list (but they will be still available in Event Log panel).

 By clicking one of the notifications you will see the window with the detailed info.

-The “Gear” icon opens a general settings screen, where you can setup the most common parameters of our terminal.
-More details about the Settings screen is available in the corresponding section of this documentation.
+The “Gear” icon opens a general settings screen, where you can set up the most common parameters of our terminal.
+More details about the Settings screen are available in the corresponding section of this documentation.

 The Time bar is also displayed on the Main Toolbar toolbar showing you time in the selected timezone.
 By default, your local timezone is used.
 You can change the time zones list by clicking the "Gear" icon and then select the required ones in General settings screen.
 You may also select several time zones and they will appear as a list in a drop-down panel, allowing you to switch among them quickly.